cambragol/advent-of-the-trinity/about.md

                 Bug Fixes and Improvements
             </figcaption>
             <p>
                 More than 30 bugs fixed, making the Threat of the Trinity the smoothest Ultima IV experience yet.
 Many small improvements to combat, realism, and balance hone the game.
-For a full list of fixes and improvements, see below.</a>
+For a full list of fixes and improvements, see below.
             </p>
         </figure>
     </div>